 Filler

-Fillers are substances used in food products to provide bulk, texture, or cohesiveness, and they may contain gluten if derived from certain grains.
+Fillers are substances used in food products to add bulk, consistency, or texture and can be derived from various sources, including oats.

 What is Filler?